SEND and Inclusion

 Everyone at Northwood Park treats others as they wish to be treated and we work hard as a team to promote inclusivity and recognise diversity as an asset of ours.
 We actively celebrate the contribution of all individuals and groups within the school community and ensure that access and opportunities are equally available to everyone.
 Children with SEND are given equal opportunities and first-hand learning experiences to discover their own hidden talents, skills and new passions despite any barriers they may face.

 Our SEND and Inclusion Lead has direct responsibility for ensuring that the school has appropriate educational provision for pupils with Special Educational Needs and Disabilities.
-The Governor responsible for Special Educational Needs and Disabilities is Sarah Baker.

-Northwood Park's SEND Information Report
+Northwood Park's SEND Offer

 We are committed to providing high quality teaching that allows all children, including pupils with special educational needs and/or disabilities, to embed and build-on prior learning in order to reach their full potential.
 Planning is personalised to meet the needs of each child and lessons taught are carefully differentiated.
 Staff use a variety of teaching styles, resources and additional adult support during lessons to remove any barriers to learning.